 The Five Pillars of ABE

 It is not enough to simply do good works.
-For example, if someone is hungry, we need to feed him/her.
+For example, if someone is hungry, we need to feed them.
 We also need to ask why the person is hungry and seek to change the social systems that create such situations in the first place.
-We are called to create social conditions that enable all women and men to achieve their full potential.
+We are called to create social conditions that enable all people to achieve their full potential.
 We explore justice by looking at the issues that affect the people in the host community, helping us to understand the interconnection between personal and societal responsibility.
 With this comes the realization that social justice isn't just something we practice on our ABE trips - it becomes a manner in which we live our lives.

 Rooted in the Benedictine tradition, community reinforces the concept of solidarity.
-In an increasingly interconnected world, we are all part of one human family despite national, racial, religious, economic and ideological differences.
+In an increasingly interconnected world, we are all part of one human family despite national, racial, religious, economic, and ideological differences.
 Community respects the value of the individual while affirming the common good.
-There are many communities involved in ABE trips: the group of participants, the host community, the CSB/SJU community, the Benedictines and beyond.
+There are many communities involved in ABE trips: the group of participants, the host community, the CSB/SJU community, the Benedictines, and beyond.
 Participants are not simply individuals who experience ABE trips on their own, but rather they are a community that is there to support and challenge each other throughout the experience.
 By participating in ABE, the group and host community mutually benefit from the presence of each other.

 "Listen with the ear of your heart" is one of our core Benedictine values at CSB/SJU.
 We strive to listen in a reflective manner in order to hear the voices of all creation with compassion and reverence.
 We listen in order to more acutely participate in our ABE experiences.
 It is through reflection that we make meaning out of these experiences, and we find reflection is as important as the mutual service itself.
 Through reflection, we hope participants can integrate their immersion experiences with the rest of their lives.
 Each evening, the group comes together and reflects on the day's experiences.
 Many participants find this to be the most rewarding and insightful part of the week.